January Newsletter: Why you should NOT eat local raw pollen! Honey...vegan or not? Got mask rash?

-Our bees live a normal bee life they are not moved to from crop to crop and worked to death.
+Our bees live a normal bee life.
+They are not moved to from crop to crop and worked to death.
 We also condemn the practice of clipping wings.
 We raise hygienic bees, due to their hygienic behavior they notice EVERYTHING.
-In the past we would trade queen bees, the ones that would come with a clipped wing the hive almost always replaced or were not accepted by the bees.
+In the past we would trade queen bees for gentic diversity.
+The queens that would come with a clipped wing, the hive almost always replaced or were not accepted by the bees.
 We make it a point to say please don't clip wings.

 There is so much that we do at SHC that is not the norm that many said we wouldn't make it as beekeepers or as a business.
 However as our Queen Bee says, "If we take of our bees, put them first, they will take care of us" This is way of thinking, I believe has kept us through the toughest of times.